Francesca Cavallo, Co-founder & Creative Director, Timbuktu Labs

 Test your idea.
 Don’t launch a crowdfunding campaign without validating that people want what you’re selling.
 Find ways to test your idea (whether with your existing audience or by building a new one) before you invest in a campaign.

 Prepare before you launch.
 The bulk of the work required for successful crowdfunding should occur long before you create your Kickstarter page.
-“The biggest obstacle you have to overcome is that people are buying something that doesn’t exist yet,” Cavallo says.
+“The biggest obstacle you have to overcome [when crowdfunding] is that people are buying something that doesn’t exist yet,” Cavallo says.
 So it’s critical to create materials that allow your potential buyers to visualize the finished product and get them excited to share the project with others.

 Encourage social sharing.
 The possibility for virality should be baked into every aspect of your campaign.
 Make it easy for people to share your project by including prominent share buttons on the site.
 Also provide visitors with incentives (e.g. downloaded ebooks, white papers, or infographics) that encourage sharing.

 Keep the momentum going.
-“When your campaign works, there are a lot of people who will find out about when it’s over,” Cavallo says.
+“When your campaign works, there are a lot of people who will find out about [it] when it’s over,” Cavallo says.
 Capitalize on that interest by migrating your project to another crowdfunding or pre-order site such as InDemand.au.

 - How to validate your idea before you even try crowdfunding

 - Why the video is the most important part of any crowdfunding campaign